sergio11/inquize_android/README.md

 This setup leverages Brownie's components and ViewModel to accelerate the development of robust features while adhering to best practices in architecture and UI design.

 For more information, check out the [Brownie UI Library on GitHub](https://github.com/sergio11/brownie_ui_library) and give it a ⭐ star to show your support!

-## ✨ User Experience Enhancements

-- **Optimized Performance** ⚡: Leveraging coroutines for asynchronous operations ensures smooth, lag-free interactions.
-- **Intuitive Navigation** 🧭: The UI, built with **Jetpack Compose**, offers a modern, fluid experience that adapts to user input, making the app feel natural and easy to use.
-- **Dynamic Responses** 🎯: The combination of the Gemini SDK and MVI architecture provides precise, dynamic answers that evolve with user input, creating a responsive and personalized experience.

 ## 🔄 Use Cases Covered by Inquize